 If you do not return your signed finance agreement within 5 business days, your funding will be returned to CFC.

 If your group received the funding and would like to decline the grant: E-mail both the CFC Student Manager (firstname.lastname@example.org) and the CFC program coordinator (email@example.com) within 5 business days to inform us your organization is declining the funding.

-3. Turn in your Expenditure Report, final receipts, publicity and complete the online CFC Feedback form
+3. Turn in your Expenditure Report with final receipts, attendance sheets, and photos from your event.

 Within 10 business days (2 weeks) of your event/program/publications completion, you must:

 - Upload photos of your event.
 We may not accept Expenditure Reports without photos.

 - Turn in a copy of your publicity/publication

 Please complete as much of the Expenditure Report ahead of time as possible.
 Your Expenditure Report Deadline will be written on your Finance Agreement.
 Failure to turn in your Expenditure Report in a timely manner may lead to your 3 officers transcripts being placed on hold, your grant money being returned to CFC, and/or will jeopardize your organization’s ability to apply for CFC funding in the future.

 Note: If you received funding for a ticketed event (ie. a through ticket sales, admission charge, etc.) you will need to bring in receipts for all your expenses and all your income) and you’ll need to complete the Ticketed Event form.